femto-apps/lib-config/README.md

 This module uses `fs-jetpack`, `hjson` and `lodash` as dependencies.

-For development, `prettier` is also required.
+For development, `prettier` and `node-git-hooks` are also required.

 ## License